Will-Griffin/admin-wiki/Integration-Services/Reports/LOCUS-Status-Report.md

   - Finalizing development timeline.
   - **Estimated Release:** Q1 2026
 - **Other Vendors:**
-  - [List other vendors and current engagement status, if applicable]
+  - Other vendors have not released their timelines yet.
 - **Collaboration:**
   All engaged EHR vendors are actively working with LOCUS on API development.
+Some providers have opted to use their own in-house development.

 ---